 Turning 40 is often cast in a negative light.
 Yesterday I came across an article that was about how when you’re turning 40 years old, you basically fall apart.
-Your eyesight goes, your bones ache, your hair turns gray, you start forgetting things…you’ve heard it all too, I am sure.
+Your vision goes, your joints ache, your hair turns gray, you start forgetting things…you’ve heard it all too, I am sure.
 In this article I read, the silver lining was that all of those things are ok, though, because you have perspective at 40 and you won’t care as much.
-Ugh.
+Ugh!
 Not exactly an uplifting read.

 I’ve been experiencing “40” for almost a year now, and it has not been at all what I feared based on the rumors.
 Instead, it has been enlightening, liberating, motivating, and inspiring.
-There has been a new sense of confidence and peace creeping into my life that is hard to describe.
-It’s something that I’ve seen in years past in friends of mine who are a bit older than me, a quality that I have noticed and even envied a little.
+There has been a new sense of confidence and peace creeping into my life that’s hard to describe.
+It’s something that I’ve seen before in friends of mine who are a little older than me, a quality that I have noticed and even envied a little.

-It doesn’t happen overnight, but there is certainly a new, settled and contented feeling with yourself that was not there before.
+It doesn’t happen overnight, but there’s definitely a new, settled and contented feeling with yourself that was not there before.

 I think that because your fortieth is such a milestone birthday, it tends to trigger some reflection, which in turn can bring on some cool revelations.
-As I wrap up my year of being 40, I’d like to share my top 5 revelations.
+As I wrap up my year of being 40, I’m going to share my top 5 revelations.

 Best Things About Turning 40

 #1 Peer pressure has no power over you anymore

 As someone who has always tended to be more of a “follower” than a “leader,” this is a really big deal.
-Of course, the sort of peer pressure of adolescence has long been gone and can stay in my teenage memories, thank goodness.
+Of course, the sort of peer pressure of adolescence is long gone and can stay in my teenage memories, thank goodness.